YevhenShashnin/cheat_sheet/README.md

 </ul>
 <b>Object pointers reachability</b>
 <p>GC starts from roots(stack and global objects) and find all objects.
 And objects that are pointed from objects in the root.
 So all objects without poiners are for GC</p>
+ <b>Generational Heap Layout GC</b>
+<p>Three generation.
+When we first allocate the object it goes to Nursery(young generation).
+After fisrt GC it goes to Intermediate(young generation).
+After another GC it goes to Old Generation</p>

  </details>

 # Objects